-From our state space description it is easy to obtain an expression for range exceeding (RE).
-This is defined here as the probability that channel and/or interference conditions will require the mobile's transmitter to exceed the maximum permissible power.
-This occurs in the super-states (J - 1, J, J) and (J, J, J) as illustrated in Figure 4.
+3.5 Outage probability From our state space description it is easy to obtain an expression for the probability of signal outage events occuring.
+This is defined here as the probability that channel and/or interference conditions will require the mobile's transmitter ro exceed the maximum permissible power.
+This occurs in the superstates (J - 1, J, J) and (J, J, J) as illustrated in Figure 4.
+The probability to be in an outage state can then be given as: